Chicago's premium luxury lifestyle website covering fashion, beauty, events, culture,…

-2016 is already off to a hot year in the art world locally and globally.
+2016 is already off to a hot start in the art world both locally and globally.
 Two major exhibits of renowned artists― Van Gogh’s Bedrooms at Art Institute and Kerry James Marshall at MCA ― is set to debut February and April, respectively in Chicago.
-Internationally, the TEFAF art fait in Maastricht which welcomes the art world’s A-listers will take place in March followed by Art Basel, Basel Switzerland in June where works of arts in the thousands maybe millions of dollars will be up for purchase.
-You might not be able to afford million dollar art pieces, yet but its always good to know who insiders in the art world are buzzing about.
+Internationally, the TEFAF art fait in Maastricht which welcomes the art world’s A-listers will take place in March followed by Art Basel, in Basel Switzerland in June where works of arts in the thousands, and millions of dollars will be up for purchase.
+You might not be able to afford million dollar art pieces, yet, but its always good to know who insiders in the art world are buzzing about.
 In our quest to find out “who’s got next?” we asked three Chicagoans very connected to the art world to share with us what artists they are looking forward to this year.
 New media artist, philanthropist and avid art collector Dr. Ellen Sandor, 2014 Venice Biennale curator and Art Institute instructor Michelle Grabner and the new Museum of Contemporary Art Chicago Manilow Senior Curator Omar Kholeif gave us their take on artists they are looking forward to watching this year.

 Ellen Sandor and her husband Richard began collecting art slowly but their collection has since grown and they continue to add to it.
 Their over 1,600 pieces filled collection spans artwork of different mediums including photography.
 Mrs. Sandor who received her MFA at The School of The Art Institute of Chicago and serves on several board within the city, currently serves as Fermilab artist-in-residence.

 Claudia Hart and Carla Gannis are two woman new media artists that are hot as can be.
 Both are having big New York shows this year.
 Exciting relevant work. -Ellen

 Carla Gannis The Garden of Emoji Delights Triptych Animation (2014)